thchrischoi/thchrischoi.github.io/_pages/adventures/adventures_ski-tour-Corral-Couloir.md

 ### Get Up and Go

-We started hiking from Bear Lake after picking up Calyton in Estes Park at around 7am.
+We started hiking from Bear Lake after picking up Clayton in Estes Park at around 7am.
 I soon realised that I was operating on about half a lung.
 Four days before the trip, I started coming down with a bad cough.
 Tash said that I probably had bronchitis.
 The hike up to Flat Top mountain where Corral Couloir started from was slow.
 I alternated between taking cough suppressants and magical yellow fever reducing pills from Japan every two hours.

 ![Chris Hiking Up Flat Top Mountain](/images/adventures/ski-tour-corral-couloir/chris-hiking-up-flat-top-mountain.jpeg "Chris Hiking Up Flat Top Mountain")